MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 **Step 3: Install each individual component**

 Component downloads are installers.
 Double-click each file to begin installation.
-Install each component.
+Order of installation is not important.

 **Step 4: Run R Server setup**

-After all of the prerequisites are are installed, you can begin R Server installation.
+After all of the prerequisites are installed, you can begin R Server installation.
 Refer to [how to install the server](#Run-Setup) for more information.

 ## Install earlier versions of R Server for Windows